16.5 KB · updated 2026-07-06 · md

 Per-page ask widget

-Pair this with the multi-project registry (tesserae wiki register) and you can ask any registered project's wiki from any of its detail pages.
+Pair this with the multi-project registry (tesserae projects register) and you can ask any registered project's wiki from any of its detail pages.

 Collaboration principle